Distribution Center Benefits and Key Processes Explained

 How ShipBob’s distribution centers benefit ecommerce stores

-ShipBob offers distribution centers located across the US, Canada, Europe, and the UK (with more locations continuously being added).
+ShipBob offers distribution centers located across the US, Canada, Europe, the UK, and Australia (with more locations continuously being added).
 ShipBob’s entire distribution network is powered by best-in-class fulfillment technology.

 ShipBob makes it easy to optimize fulfillment and shipping by saving you time, money, and energy.
 With a growing distribution network, you’re able to split inventory across multiple distribution centers to reduce shipping costs and speed up transit times — all by doing less.